To the 4Days Marches in Nijmegen by public transport

 Heading to Nijmegen to walk the 4Days Marches or to party during the "Vierdaagsefeesten" parties?
 The best way to reach the city during this busy week is by public transport.
 The Wedren — the start and finish area in the city centre — is also easy to reach by train or bus.

-Extra buses and trains will be running, including longer trains to handle the crowds.
-Whether you’re walking, cheering or celebrating — public transport takes you right into the heart of Nijmegen.
+Extra buses and trains will be operating, including longer trains to maintain the crowds.
+Whether you’re walking, cheering, or celebrating — public transport takes you right into the heart of Nijmegen.

-NS and Arriva will be running extra trains from 12 to 18 July, to help walkers arrive on time and allow partygoers to get home safely.
+NS and Arriva will provide extra trains from 12 to 18 July, to help walkers arrive on time and allow partygoers to get home safely.

 NS

-From Saturday 12 to Friday 18 July, NS will operate additional trains from Den Bosch, Utrecht Central and Zwolle.
-These longer trains run during the day and in the evenings.
+From Saturday 12 to Friday 18 July, NS will operate additional trains from Den Bosch, Utrecht Centraal, and Zwolle.
+These longer trains will operate during the day and in the evenings.

 Please note: all passengers at Nijmegen station must have a valid ticket.

-Arriva will also run additional trains, mainly night services.
+Arriva will also provide additional trains, mainly night services.
 The full timetable can be found in the 9292 travel planner.
 Plan your trip before departure on our website or in the 9292 app.

 Nijmegen → Venray